brunocaxias/brunocaxias/README.md

 - 📫 How to reach me **bccaxias03.bc@gmail.com**

-- ⚡ Fun fact **I'm an extrovert and even though I study a lot about technical skills my most proficient area is in social skills**
+- ⚡ Fun fact **Even though I may look serious or grumpy I'm an extrovert and I love to talk to other people**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->